 * Where full-case and imputed values are the same, columns have been merged to avoid duplication.

 ** Percentages do not add up to 100 due to rounding.

-Table 3 Association between oneliness, Social Isolation and Cardiovascular Disease Incidence in ELSA in Uni- and Multi-variable Discrete-time Survival Analyses
+Table 3 Association between Loneliness, Social Isolation and Cardiovascular Disease Incidence in ELSA in Uni- and Multi-variable Discrete-time Survival Analyses